NTNU-IDI/idatt1003-mappe-2024-dennismoe0/README.md

 ## Project structure

-[//]: # "TODO: Describe the structure of your project here.
-How have you used packages in your structure.
-Where are all sourcefiles stored.
-Where are all JUnit-test classes stored. etc."

 The project structure is clearly defined.
 Everything referred to as the root directory is located within the fridgeApp/ folder of this project.

 Within the project folder the project structure is based on the "Maven Standard Directory Layout", however I have chosen to exclude the com/... folder etc. because of the relatively simple project complexity.